 If you are a graduate with a passion for your specialist subject and a desire to inspire young people, this course is for you!
-The PGCE Secondary Education degree at Cardiff Met is a one year course that leads to the award of qualified teacher status.
+The PGCE Secondary (11-18 age range) with QTS degree at Cardiff Met is a one year course that leads to the award of qualified teacher status.
 The course aims to prepare student teachers to be highly-skilled, confident, critically reflective and innovative practitioners who are committed to life-long professional learning and the education of young people.

 The course provides professional training for graduates who wish to teach the following subject areas: